kimocks-netizen/Interview-Test/README.md

 * in the component, add the api service and get the list of contacts.

-* display the list on the frontend. //IN PROGRESS
+* display the list on the frontend.
-* Columns: name, power, stat(strength), stat(intelligence), stat(stamina)
+* Columns: name, power, stat(strength), stat(intelligence), stat(stamina) //In progress
-* next to each hero should be an `evolve` button. //Done
+* next to each hero should be an `evolve` button.
-* when the button is clicked, it should post the hero name and action to the relevant endpoint //In PROGRESS
+* when the button is clicked, it should post the hero name and action to the relevant endpoint
-* display the updated stats above the table "`Hero` updated with `Stats`", replacing the name and the stats //havent done
+* display the updated stats above the table "`Hero` updated with `Stats`", replacing the name and the stats //how many times-not specified

 ### CSS
 * There should be a heading (h2) with the title 'Tour of Heroes'.